Marshall T. Meyer Rabbinic Fellowship

 Minneapolis, MN

-Rabbi Moss serves Temple Israel (Minneapolis) where he cultivates the synagogue’s B’nai Mitzvah program, 20s/30s community, musical offerings, and social media presence.
+Rabbi Moss serves Temple Israel (Minneapolis) where he cultivates the synagogue’s b’nai mitzvah program, 20s/30s community, musical offerings, and social media presence.
 He grew up in Tenafly, New Jersey, and later graduated from Washington University in St. Louis where he studied economics, music, and history.
 After graduating, Tobias worked in business analytics in Thailand and New York, and studied at the Pardes Institute of Jewish Studies in Jerusalem.
 Immediately before joining BJ as a rabbinic fellow, Tobias served as a chaplain intern at the Children’s Hospital of Los Angeles and rabbinic intern at the North Fork Reform Synagogue.
 Tobias received rabbinic ordination from Hebrew Union College-Jewish Institute of Religion in 2019.

 Sarah Krinsky